Infinite impulse response: Transfer function derivation

-We define the transfer function to be:
+We then define the transfer function to be:

-Considering that in most IIR filter designs coefficient is 1, the IIR filter transfer function takes the more traditional form:

 Stability

 The transfer function allows one to judge whether or not a system is bounded-input, bounded-output (BIBO) stable.
 To be specific, the BIBO stability criterion requires that the ROC of the system includes the unit circle.
 For example, for a causal system, all poles of the transfer function have to have an absolute value smaller than one.
 In other words, all poles must be located within a unit circle in the $z$-plane.

 The poles are defined as the values of $z$ which make the denominator of $H(z)$ equal to 0:

 Clearly, if $a_{j}\ne 0$ then the poles are not located at the origin of the $z$-plane.
 This is in contrast to the FIR filter where all poles are located at the origin, and is therefore always stable.

 IIR filters are sometimes preferred over FIR filters because an IIR filter can achieve a much sharper transition region roll-off than an FIR filter of the same order.